-- Figure 14 shows the flight route between Incheon and Toronto (from 0253 to 1507 UTC 30 December 2012) and the terrain height obtained using 5-minute digital elevation model data.
-Aircraft heading to Toronto Pearson international airport encountered strong turbulence, with a change of the vertical acceleration of more than 1.3 g between 1012 and 1016 UTC at an altitude of ~33 kft over Alaska (148°-148.2°W and ~61.36°N), where low-level wind and upper-level wind jet streams existed (not shown).
-Therefore, the MWT case could be relevant to synoptic scale phenomena (Sharman and Pearson, 2017), and at the incident locations, the terrain height is locally steepened.
-This is clearly indicated in the zoomed field of Fig. 14. - 15 Indeed, Alaska has been considered as a representative mountain wave area (e.g., Sharman and Lane, 2016).
-In this regard, although we need further investigation of the generation, propagation, and breaking of mountain waves in this case, this case can be related to mountain waves and their subsequent break down, which is one of the well-known turbulence sources (Kim and Chun, 2010, 2011, 2016; Sharman and Pearson, 2017; Kim et al., 2018). - Figure 15 shows the time series that are the same format as in Fig. 11, except for the MWT case on 30 December 2012.
+Figure 14 shows the flight route between Incheon and Toronto (from 02:53 to 15:07 UTC on 30 December 2012) and the terrain height obtained using 5 min digital elevation model data.
+Aircraft heading to Toronto Pearson International Airport encountered strong turbulence, with a change in the vertical acceleration of more than 1.3 g between 10:12 and 10:16 UTC at an altitude of ~ 33 kft over Alaska (148-148.2° W and ~ 61.36° N), where low-level wind and upperlevel wind jet streams existed (not shown).
+Therefore, the MWT case could be relevant to synoptic-scale phenomena (Sharman and Pearson, 2017), and at the incident locations, the terrain height is locally steepened.
+This is clearly indicated in the zoomed-in field of Fig. 14.
+Indeed, Alaska has been considered as a representative mountain wave area (e.g., Sharman and Lane, 2016).
+In this regard, although we need further investigation of the generation, propagation, and breaking of mountain waves in this case, this case can be related to mountain waves and their subsequent breakdown, which is one of the well-known turbulence sources (Kim and Chun, 2010, 2011, 2016; Sharman and Pearson, 2017; Kim et al., 2018).

+Figure 15 shows the time series that are the same format as in Fig. 11, except for the MWT case on 30 December 2012.
 The DEVG recorded large values of more than 11 m s^{-1} several times (Fig. 15a).
-As in Fig. 13, the DEVG shows more 20 variations before and after the peak than the CIT case.
-Among the three cases (CIT, CAT, and MWT cases), the MWT case had the largest variation of vertical acceleration, and the largest magnitude of the resultant DEVG.
-For four minutes, the aircraft collected eight MOG-level (four severe and four moderate) turbulence reports.
+As in Fig. 13, the DEVG shows more variations before and after the peak than the CIT case.
+Among the three cases (CIT, CAT, and MWT cases), the MWT case had the largest variation of vertical acceleration and the largest magnitude of the resultant DEVG.
+For 4 min, the aircraft collected eight MOG-level (four severe and four moderate) turbulence reports.
 This implies that the scale of sources (synoptic-scale) for CAT and MWT is different from that for CIT (isolated mesoscale convective cell).
-The DEVG-based EDRs are more than 0.7 m s-1, which corresponds to severe turbulence based on Sharman and Pearson (2017).
-As shown in 25 Figs. 11 and 13, the EDR estimates capture the MWT occurrences well, and the patterns of EDR estimates are similar to each other.
-However, in the MWT case, the EDR derived from W is larger than that from U and V. As the aircraft flew above the mountainous regions, vertically propagating gravity waves may have perturbed the background conditions, and lead to an environment conducive to turbulence generation.
-Furthermore, mountain-wave amplification and its subsequent breaking 30 lead to small-scale turbulent mixing directly.
+The DEVG-based EDRs are more than 0.7 m s^{-1} , which corresponds to severe turbulence based on Sharman and Pearson (2017).
+As shown in Figs. 11 and 13, the EDR estimates capture the MWT occurrences well, and the patterns of EDR estimates are similar to each other.
+However, in the MWT case, the EDR derived from W is larger than that from Uand V. As the aircraft flew above the mountainous regions, vertically propagating gravity waves may have perturbed the background conditions and led to an environment conducive to turbulence generation.
+Furthermore, mountain wave amplification and its subsequent breaking lead to small-scale turbulent mixing directly.
 A bumpy ride caused by mountain waves can be related to the large values of the EDR estimates from both the U and W wind components.
-Like Fig. 13, the EDRs indicate severe turbulence (EDR ≥ 0.34 $m^{2/3}$ s-1), except for the EDR2 and EDR3 from V. The current study examines the feasibility of using 1-Hz EDR estimates - for strong (MOG-level) turbulence cases that are related to CIT, CAT, and MWT.
-We found that a total of eleven EDR estimates capture well the turbulence cases generated by different mechanisms, in terms of both their intensity and temporal patterns.
+Like Fig. 13, the EDRs indicate severe turbulence (EDR $\ge 0.34 \text{ m}^{2/3} \text{ s}^{-1}$), except for the EDR2 and EDR3 from V. The current study examines the feasibility of using 1 Hz EDR estimates for strong (MOG-level) turbulence cases that are related to CIT, CAT, and MWT.
+We found that a total of 11 EDR estimates capture well the turbulence cases generated by different mechanisms, in terms of both their intensity and temporal patterns.
 It is also noteworthy that the characteristics of EDRs vary depending on sources of turbulence.
-As far as we know, there is no work done to compare the accuracy of EDR among the EDR estimation methods in the different synoptic and mesoscale regimes, which needs for further investigation in the future.
+As far as we know, there is no work done to compare the accuracy of EDR among the EDR estimation methods in the different synoptic and mesoscale regimes, which needs further investigation in the future.